mahtin/tinyGS-antenna-map/README.md

 $
 ```

 Now the install is finished.
+Congratulations.

 ## Setting up your user-id